 Clam Bake: Another great North American classic, you’re most likely to find this essential fish dish on the east coast.
 Clam bake, like Cioppini, consists of multiple different types of fish and seafood and is surprisingly most likely not going to include clam.
 If you’re looking for a hearty dish packed with corn, potatoes and seafood, this is definitely for you.

-Fried Fish:A classic everywhere in the world, fried fish can be found in nearly any restaurant that sells fish.
+Fried Fish:A classic everywhere in the world, fried fish can be found in nearly any great restaurant in St. Louis that sells fish.
 Depending on where you are at you can get Dutch kibbeling, fried catfish, fried seabass and several more types of fish.
 Usually the fish you get will depend on the region.
 You can also rely on a more upscale restaurant having a whole fried fish or large fillets while a smaller one will usually serve it in smaller chunks.

 Garlic Butter Mussels: Probably one of the most popular Italian seafood dishes around, mussels in garlic butter is a surprisingly simple and yet delicious appetizer.
 This dish usually consists of mussels cooked in fragrant herbs, garlic and butter and then mixed with a small amount of cream before being served hot.
 These mussels are absolutely delicious when cooked to perfection, but like all shellfish, will be more than a little chewy if overcooked.